kserve/modelmesh-serving/docs/quickstart.md

 ## 4. (Optional) Deleting your ModelMesh Serving installation

-To delete all ModelMesh Serving resources that were installed, run the following from the root of the project:
+To delete all ModelMesh Serving resources that were installed, run the following command from the root of the project:

 ```shell
 ./scripts/delete.sh --namespace modelmesh-serving